-Although a comprehensive review of health outcome data was not performed for this site, the Centers for Disease Control and Prevention (CDC), National Center for Environmental Health (NCEH) conducted a community health evaluation.
-In December 2010, NCEH's Division of Laboratory Science (DLS) Epi-Aid assistance team completed their evaluation with individual exposure questionnaire, measurements for height and weight, as well as blood and urine collection to assess the health status and potential exposure of community members to PCE.
+Although a comprehensive review of health outcome data was not performed for this site, we did review a community health evaluation that the Centers for Disease Control and Prevention (CDC), National Center for Environmental Health (NCEH) conducted in December 2010.
+An Epi-Aid assistance team completed an evaluation with an individual exposure questionnaire, measurements for height and weight, as well as blood and urine collection to assess the health status and potential exposure of community members to PCE.
 A total of 194 community members representing 64 of the 84 families served by the Corozal well, participated in the health evaluation.
 Participants' ages ranged from 5 to 84 years with a mean of 36.5 years.
-DLS collected 179 blood and urine samples for VOC analysis including PCE.
-The results of laboratory tests and the survey are summarized below [CDC 2010]:
+A total of 179 blood and urine samples were collected for VOC analysis including PCE.
+NCEH's Division of Laboratory Services (DLS) analyzed the samples.
+Results of laboratory tests and the survey are summarized below [CDC 2010]:

-- PCE or PCE metabolites were not detected in urine, and PCE levels in blood are similar to those of the general U.S. population. - The Corozal well was the main source of water for drinking, cooking, and bathing.
-Most of the participants used the water directly without any treatment. - Some participants reported using chemicals that contained PCE (e.g., degreasers, lubricants, paint removers, etc.) in the past 30 days. - More than 78% of the adult participants were overweight or obese based on the body mass index (BMI). - Approximately half of the adult participants consumed at least one alcoholic drink in the past 30 days, and they consumed an average of 7.1 drinks on days they drank. - Approximately10 % of the adult participants are current smokers. - Some participants reported a range of symptoms and diagnosed health conditions.
-However, those symptoms and health conditions were not specific to PCE exposure and, based on the low levels of PCE found in the well, unlikely related to any PCE exposure. - Limitations of this health evaluation include unknown exposure duration, inability to provide information about past and future health effects associated with the PCE exposure, and lack of specific symptoms/diagnoses /laboratory results associated with PCE exposures. - Recommendations include physician education, Safe Drinking Water Act compliance, and individual follow-up with primary care physicians for any abnormal findings.
+- PCE or PCE metabolites were not detected in urine which was expected, given the short half-life (3 days) of PCE in the body and no one had used the water in 12 to 13 days.
+PCE levels in blood are similar to those of the general U.S. population. - The Corozal well was the main source of water for drinking, cooking, and bathing.
+Most of the participants used the water directly without any treatment. - Some participants reported using chemicals that contained PCE (e.g., degreasers, lubricants, paint removers, etc.) in the past 30 days. - More than 78% of the adult participants were overweight or obese based on the body mass index (BMI). - Approximately half of the adult participants consumed at least one alcoholic drink in the past 30 days, and they consumed an average of 7.1 drinks on days they drank. - Approximately10 % of the adult participants were current smokers. - Some participants reported a range of symptoms and diagnosed health conditions.
+However, those symptoms and health conditions were not specific to only PCE exposure and, based on the low levels of PCE found in the well, unlikely related to any PCE exposure. - Limitations of this health evaluation include unknown exposure duration, inability to provide information about past and future health effects associated with the PCE exposure, and lack of symptoms/diagnoses /laboratory results that are specific to PCE exposures only. - Recommendations include physician education, Safe Drinking Water Act compliance, revise fact sheet and individual follow-up with primary care physicians for any abnormal findings.